 - Revise the sales pipeline stages.
 Remember, a sales pipeline is fluid.
-Rework, remove, or add new stages to better follow the buyer’s journey.
+Rework, remove, or add new stages to follow the buyer’s journey better.

 When you decide how to build a sales pipeline, timing is everything.
-If you don’t advance a potential customer who has signaled they’re ready for the next stage of your pipeline, you can lose contact with them.
+If you don’t advance a potential customer who’s signaled they’re ready for the next stage of your pipeline, you can lose contact with them.

-Your potential customer may look for someone who will recognize they’re ready to buy.
+Your potential customer may look for someone who’ll recognize they’re ready to buy.

 When you build pipeline stages, identify actions that suggest your lead is ready to move to the next stage.